Len Doyal: Background

-Personal life

-He is married to Lesley Doyal and they have two children and four grandchildren.
-He lives in central London and in Perugia, Italy.
+He was married to Lesley Doyal and they had two children and four grandchildren.
+Doyal lived in both central London and Perugia, Italy.
+He died on 10 June 2025, at the age of 80.

 Early career

 Doyal worked for over two decades at Middlesex University (then Middlesex Polytechnic), developing and teaching a course on the natural and social sciences, political and moral philosophy, as well as politics and philosophy of technology.

-In 1986 he was made Principal Lecturer in Philosophy and the same year he published Empiricism, Explanation and Rationality, coauthored with Roger Harris, a popular introduction to philosophy of social sciences.
+In 1986, he was appointed Principal Lecturer in Philosophy.
+That same year, he co-authored Empiricism, Explanation and Rationality with Roger Harris, a popular introduction to the philosophy of social sciences.

 Medical ethics and law

-In the 1980s he became interested in ethics and law applied to medicine and at University College and The Middlesex Hospitals joint medical school he organised and jointly taught on a part-time basis on the subject.
+In the 1980s, he became interested in ethics and law applied to medicine and at University College and The Middlesex Hospitals joint medical school he organised and jointly taught on a part-time basis on the subject.
 The Nuffield Foundation gave him a grant to produce, write and direct a video library and associated teaching materials on informed consent, which was published in 1990.

 Doyal was given a joint appointment as senior lecturer in medical ethics in St. Bartholomew's and The Royal London Medical College, University of London in 1990, being made Reader in 1994.
 He was promoted to Professor of Medical Ethics in 1996.
 The General Medical Council and General Dental Council both praised his academic programme Ethics and Law Applied to Medicine and Dentistry for the way it integrates law and ethics with clinical practice.
-In 2000 he was made a Licensed Practitioner within the Higher Education Academy and was awarded the Drapers' Prize for Excellence in Teaching.
+In 2000, he was made a Licensed Practitioner within the Higher Education Academy and was awarded the Drapers' Prize for Excellence in Teaching.

 Research

 Doyal's areas of academic interest in clinical ethics concern the moral foundations of the duties of clinical care, informed consent, medical research, passive and active euthanasia, the rationing of scarce health care resources, the rights of children and the boundaries of respect for confidentiality.

-He is an editor of the Journal of Postgraduate Medicine.
+He was an editor of the Journal of Postgraduate Medicine.